Setting Up Shop

 - File cabinet that locks

 - File cabinet

-- If you have a waiting room – comfortable chairs, small table, industry appropriate magazines
+- If you have a waiting room – comfortable chairs, a small table, industry-appropriate magazines

 - Business cell phone